CAxMan/docs-and-training/README.md

    You can run `python generic_service_call.py` without further parameters to see all available methods (currently that is only one).

+   In the SSH window where the Docker container is running, you will see log events of the test calls.

 8. Stop the local Docker container